youtube/cobalt/starboard/README.md

        don't assume a particular workstation layout, as it is likely to be different for someone else.
     #.
 Update the global defines in `'target_defaults'.'defines'`, if necessary.
     #.
-Replace "SbLinux" with the PlatformFullName you chose above.
+Replace "SbLinux" with the PlatformFullName, or default, you chose above.

 You should now be able to run gyp with your new port.
 From your `src/` directory: